 The UK is an island separated from mainland Europe by the North Sea and the English Channel.
-Including all overseas territories, there are 6,806 islands in the entire UK, most of which are in Scotland.
-Tourists list the islands of Skye, Orkney, Fair Isle, Lindisfarne, Mersea, Isle of Wight, Herm, Anglesey, Lundy, and Bryher as some of the best to visit for an unforgettable experience.
-Together, most of the islands have prehistoric sites like Roman ruins and medieval castles.
+Including all overseas territories, there are 6,289 islands in the entire UK, most of which are in Scotland.
+Notable islands include Skye, Orkney, Fair Isle, Lindisfarne, Mersea, Isle of Wight, Herm, Anglesey, Lundy, and Bryher.

-Being a country and a continent, the Indian and Pacific oceans surround the Commonwealth of Australia which has the mainland Australian continent, Tasmania, and many other smaller islands.
-Officially, Australia has 8,222 islands of which 3,747 islands are in Western Australia, 1,955 in Queensland, 1,000 in Tasmania, 887 in Northern Territory, and 346 in southern Australia.
+According to Tourism Australia, the country has over 8,000 islands.
+The actual number is estimated at 8,222.
+Of these, 3,747 islands are in Western Australia, 1,955 in Queensland, 1,000 in Tasmania, 887 in Northern Territory, and 346 in southern Australia.
 Melvin Island is the largest of the total number of islands.
 Australia boasts of various wildlife including kangaroos and duck-billed platypuses.
 Other attractions include the Great Barrier Reef, lakes, forests, and the vast desert.

-Just like Japan, the Republic of Indonesia is an archipelago of mostly volcanic islands located in Southeast Asia with some territories in Oceania.
-Indonesia is the largest island country, the fourteenth largest country in the world by land and the seventh largest globally by both land and sea area.
-In total, the country has 18,307 islands which host over 261 million people, though this figure fluctuates depending on different sources.
-Major islands include the Malaku and Sunda groups of islands.
+The Republic of Indonesia is an archipelago of mostly volcanic islands located in Southeast Asia with some territories in Oceania.
+The CIA World Factbook estimates that there are 17,508 islands in the country.
+Indonesia is the 14th largest country in the world by land area.
+Major islands in Indonesia include the Malaku and Sunda groups of islands.
 The Sunda Islands host the island of Java on which the capital, Jakarta, lies.
 Indonesian islands are popular for their unique beaches, volcanoes, prehistoric items, limestone cliffs, and rich wildlife including forests, elephants, tigers and many others.
 The wildlife and culture of Indonesia make it among the top tourist destinations on the planet.

-Canada has over 30,000 islands, the largest being Baffin Island which covers 195,927.93 square miles.
-While the exact total number of Canadian islands is unknown, most of the 30,000 islands are within Georgian Bay making them one of the largest archipelago in fresh waters.
+According to Statistics Canada, Canada has 52,455 islands within its borders.
+The largest of them is Baffin Island which covers 195,927.93 square miles.
+Around 30,000 islands are within Georgian Bay making them one of the largest archipelago in fresh waters.
 A total of 1,864 islands are in the Saint Lawrence River.
 Canada has named 129 island groups and 1,016 islands of which 250 are uninhabited.
 Of the total, seventeen islands have more than 3861.02 square miles of area.
 To the north of mainland Canada, there is the Canadian Archipelago within which the Queen Elizabeth Islands and Manitoulin Island lay.
 Manitoulin Island is the biggest freshwater island in the world and has 17 lakes on it which in turn have smaller islands.

 The Finnish tourism body acknowledges that the country has 179,584 islands, 98,050 of which are within the 188,000 lakes of the country.
 Only 455 of these islands have permanent settlements and use waterway connections to the mainland as they do not have connective road services.
 Over 700 are relatively large, with more than 0.39 square miles in area, and have road connections to the mainland.
 The other tens of thousands serve recreation, expedition, research, or other purposes.
 Various facilities are available to visitors including horse riding, kayaking, and fishing, among many others.

-Sweden has a total of 267,570 islands of which more than 1,000 have never had settlements and only 984 arepresently inhabited.
-This number makes Sweden the record holder of the number of islands per country.
-The interesting fact is that the total “island Sweden” is larger than the mainland Sweden thus providing Swedes with great summers.
-Even the capital, Stockholm, is an archipelago of fourteen islands connected with over 50 bridges and also has the medieval town of Gamla Stan, museums, and royal palaces.
+Sweden has an estimated total of 221,800 islands, the majority of which are not inhabited.
+This number means that Sweden most likely has more islands than anywhere else in the world.
+Even the capital of the country, Stockholm, is an archipelago of fourteen islands connected with over 50 bridges and also has the medieval town of Gamla Stan, museums, and royal palaces.
 The island of Öland has well-maintained beaches, a castle, and structures that date 5,000 years back, thus making the island a UNESCO World Heritage Site.
 Other islands offer good sites for swimming, fishing, and other water sports.